 You use this information to make basic conclusions about the artist... nothing complicated, nothing overly scholarly or academic.
 You merely want to come away with a reasonable idea of who the artist is and how significant his or her accomplishments are.
 Knowing how to assess an artist's career information becomes increasingly important the more expensive or significant the art is that you're thinking about buying.
 Basically, the more art costs, then the more respected, established and documented the artist should be.
 This holds true with art as well as it does for any other significant expenditure in life.

 Would you buy $35,000 car off of a show room floor, no questions asked?
-Would you buy a $700,000 house by standing in the front yard, simply by looking at it and deciding that it's exactly what you want?
+Would you buy a $700,000 house by standing in the front yard, simply by looking at it and deciding it's exactly what you want?
 Of course not.
 You read about the car, ask people who own it how they like it, compare prices from dealer to dealer and so on.
 You tour the house, carefully inspect every room, find out what kind of neighborhood it's in and what comparable houses are selling for, have the house inspected by a contractor and so on.
 In both cases, you want to know what you're getting before you spend your money, and the same holds true for art.
 With a work of art, this process begins by evaluating basic facts about the artist like those mentioned above.
 As for conclusions based on those facts, the following generally hold true: